dkj/CrazyLIMS/record_of_prompts.md

 - Fred pools N203, N401, N402 and N403 to library pool in tube LT5
 - Fred  loads sequencing instrument with LT5 and appropriate manifest (created from ancestor tag sequence information)
 - sequencing instrument output is processed by manifest to produce 366 data products which are linked, as well as back to LT5 via sequencing process but to upstream to wells in normalised indexed sequencing library plates  N203, N401, N402 and N403
-- data product references in LIMS are copied/marked as transfered back to research labs
+- data product references in LIMS are copied/marked as transferred back to research labs

 Required Visibility:
 - the lab staff should be able to see all info on samples received in their lab, but not upstream info done in the research labs, nor downstream done after artefacts are  handed back to the research labs.
-- the research labs should be able to see all info on artefects in their studies, the artefacts in the operations lab derived from theirs and the associated processes, but not the data corresponding to the other lab's research project even if it is the same  library pool used for sequencing.
+- the research labs should be able to see all info on artefacts in their studies, the artefacts in the operations lab derived from theirs and the associated processes, but not the data corresponding to the other lab's research project even if it is the same  library pool used for sequencing.

 #####

-Re 1 - duplication of entities with minimal appropriate transfer of metadata is okay, so long there is a mechanism for propagating corrections. there should still be a chain of providence from "transferred" state originating lab artefects to downstream duplicate artefacts.
+Re 1 - duplication of entities with minimal appropriate transfer of metadata is okay, so long there is a mechanism for propagating corrections. there should still be a chain of providence from "transferred" state originating lab artefacts to downstream duplicate artefacts.

 Re 2 - if duplication with minimal appropriate metadata is done then this it moot, no?